RIGHT OF REPLY: O’Sullivan claims Carte Blanche, not he, misled on Codeine ring. - BizNews.com

 I cannot say I was shocked by your interview with Carte Blanche sub-contracted producer Nicky Troll.
 It’s the sort of thing I expect from Carte Blanche.

-One would have thought by now they would have learned their lesson by not insulting my intelligence, as they and their lawyers have done repeatedly over the years.
+One would have thought by now they would have learned their lesson by not insulting my intelligence, as they and their lawyers have repeatedly done.

 CARTE BLANCHE – NICKY TROLL INTERVIEW